-- What would you say to Allen if you were one of the kids (select one of the incidents)? - Can you think of a time you had REALLY BIG happy or excited feelings?
+- What would you say to Allen if you were one of the kids (select one/each of the incidents)? - Can you think of a time you had REALLY BIG happy or excited feelings?
+Like you might explode? - Can you think of a time you had REALLY BIG angry feelings?
 Like you might explode?

-- Can you think of a time you had REALLY BIG angry feelings?
-Like you might explode? - How did you calm down? - Do we have a 'calm' place in our room or somewhere that you go to calm down? - What are some other things you do if you feel like your feelings are too big?
+- How did you calm down? - How would you feel if someone got so excited they knocked down something you had been making? - How would you feel if someone got really really angry when you borrowed their pencils? - Do we have a 'calm' place in our room or somewhere special that you go to calm down? - What are some other things you do if you feel like your feelings are too big?